hbatistuzzo/Diamonds_regression/README.md

 - to infer which characteristics are more likely to influence a diamond's price
-- to progressively train and test a regression model until its accuracy meet a certain standard (defined by the RMSE)
+- to progressively train and test a regression model until its accuracy meet a certain standard (defined by the RMSE).
+Rick’s goal is to obtain an average error below 900 dollars.

 <p align="center"><img src="images/challenge_objectives.png" alt="full"  width="60%"></p>